Sri Vikrama Rajasinha: Internal conflict

 During his time, the British who had succeeded the Dutch in the Maritime Provinces had not interfered in the politics of the Kingdom of Kandy.
-But Pilimatalauwa, the first Adigar of the King, desiring British control over the island, covertly worked with the British administration to provoke the King to acting aggressively towards them in order to give Britain a casus belli against the Kandyian Kingdom.
+But Pilimatalauwa, the first Adigar of the King, desiring British control over the island, covertly worked with the British administration to provoke the King into acting aggressively towards them in order to give Britain a casus belli against the Kandyan Kingdom.
 The Adigar manipulated the King into starting a military conflict with the British, who had gained a strong position in the coastal provinces.
 War was declared and on 22 March 1803, the British entered Kandy with no resistance, Sri Vikrama Rajasinha having fled.
 The Adigar massacred the British garrison in Kandy in June and restored the King to the throne.
 Pilimitalava plotted to overthrow the King and seize the crown for himself, but his plot was discovered, and, having been pardoned on two previous occasions, he was executed.